metmuseum-medialab/colorthetemple/README.md

 * Rockwell Labs' [ofxLibwebsockets](https://github.com/labatrockwell/ofxLibwebsockets)

 Then you need to make sure to add Syphon.framework (found in ofxSyphon/lib.osx) to the oF project, under Build Phases -> Copy Files.

+Make sure the IP address in testApp.cpp and webinterfaces/colorthetemple/js/main.js point to your spacebrew ip.